miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - and how that database is NOT wrapped in a transaction during the test,
   - but those non-fixture databases will be cleaned up at the start of the test suite
 - explain `while_untenanted`
+- example of:
+  - unit test with fixtures
+  - integration test
+  - sytem test

 TODO: